Student Government Association

-Student Judiciary Council (SJC) hears and reviews student violations of Samford’s Code of Values.
+Student Judiciary Council (SJC) hears and reviews student violations of Samford’s Code of Values and Academic Integrity Policy.
 For additional information regarding values violations, please view the Student Handbook.
-The assistant vice president for student development advises SJC.
+The director of student leadership and involvement advises SJC.

 The Student Judiciary Council also reviews and resolves traffic appeals submitted by students.
 The assistant director of transportation services advises SJC on parking-related matters.
 For additional information regarding parking and parking appeals, please visit the transportation service webpage.

-Class Officers consist of a president, vice president, and secretary/treasurer elected to represent each class (freshman, sophomore, junior, senior).
-The president and vice president also serve as voting members on Senate and the secretary/treasurer represents his/her class on the Presidential Advisory Council.
+Class Officers consist of a president, vice president, and treasurer elected to represent each class (freshman, sophomore, junior, senior).
+The president and treasurer also serve as voting members on Senate and the vice president represents his/her class on the Presidential Advisory Council.
 The coordinator of student leadership and involvement advises Class Officers.

 - Senior Class

 - John Collier, president

 - Sammy Solberg, vice president